Learning new vocabulary doesn’t get you far unless you know proper Italian pronunciation.

-- CH- Spoken as K, (Che)
+- CH- Spoken as K (for example, Che)

 4. Double Consonants

 Many Italian words have double consonants.
 It’s wise to remember that all consonants can be doubled except for the letter H because it’s always silent.

 Italian is a phonetic language, which means it’s written the way it sounds, and visa versa.
-This makes it fairly easy for English speakers to learn Italian pronunciation compared to other languages.
+This makes it fairly easy for English speakers to learn Italian pronunciation, compared to other languages.